iExecBlockchainComputing/documentation-tools/tools/dataProtector/migrate-from-v1.md

 ### Removed `revokeAllAccessObservable`

-Similarly, the `revokeAllAccessObservable` method has been for `revokeAllAccess` which do the same thing as `revokeAllAccessObservable` but include an optional callback function parameter.
-This callback allows developers to receive feedback about the revocation process's status, providing more control and better handling of the process.
+Similarly, the `revokeAllAccessObservable` method has been replaced for `revokeAllAccess` which does the same thing as `revokeAllAccessObservable` but includes an optional callback function parameter.
+This callback allows developers to receive feedback about the revocation status of the process, providing more control and better handling of the process.

 <!-- prettier-ignore-start -->
 ```js